facelessuser/coloraide/docs/src/markdown/gamut.md

 Steps([c.fit('srgb', method='raytrace', pspace='lchuv') for c in Color.steps([yellow, lightness_mask], steps=20, space='lch')])
 ```

-Each perceptual model above will bend the the hues to be perceptual and scale lightness and chroma a bit differently,
-and at the edge of the visual spectrum, it is not uncommon to see larger shifts in hues as these color spaces are not
-meant to be perceptual infinitely out into imaginary colors.
-Converting between these spaces _before_ reducing chroma
+Almost any perceptual model, if pushed far enough, can start to break down.
+Converting to and from these spaces _before_
-can introduce such disparities.
-If you push any color space far enough, they all will break down in some way, some are
+reducing chroma can introduce such disparities.
+Every color space has limitations, some spaces just have more agreeable
-more tolerable than others.
+ones.

 If you are working within reasonable gamuts, most will work just fine.
 And if you want to do something like above,
 holding chroma really high for all lightness values, you will often find that it works best when you do it directly in
-the color space that is doing the gamut mapping as you will have "fit" the color before converting to another color
+the color space that is doing the gamut mapping as you will have to "fit" the color before converting to another color
 space.